-At October 31, 2022 the Company had a working capital deficit of \$64,799 (October 31, 2021 - \$118,177).
+At January 31, 2023 the Company had a working capital of \$189,343 (October 31, 2022 - Deficit of \$64,799).
 The Company does not currently have an active business generating positive cash flows.
 The Company must rely upon loans from related parties in order to generate cash for general operating activities.
 The Company has not pledged any of its assets as security for loans or is not otherwise subject to any debt covenants.

 As on November 29, 2022, 3,000,000 units which comprises of one common share and one share purchase warrants were issued for gross proceeds of \$300,000.
+The Company paid \$11,168 of share issuance costs in connection with the share issuance.
 The warrants are exercisable at a price of \$0.12 with expiry date of November 29, 2027.
+No fair value was allocated to the share purchase warrants as the Company uses a residual value method for private placement in units.